Qatar crisis: Can Rex Tillerson fix this mess?

 states downgraded their diplomatic relations with the Qataris over essentially the same issues that are on the table now.

-It took nine months for these countries to return their ambassadors to Doha after the two sides papered over their differences with vague pledges that were not effectively implemented.
+It took nine months for these countries to return their ambassadors to Doha after the two sides papered over their differences with pledges that were not effectively implemented.
 The US will most likely have to do some of the monitoring particularly when it comes to terror financing.

 Can Tillerson cut a deal?